 - What throws you out of the story?

 - Do the characters’ actions and thoughts ring true?

 - Are the characters interesting?

 - What do you think will happen next?

 - Did you notice any inconsistencies? (eye color, height, etc.)

 Using StoryOrigin, I’ll ask you a question or two after each chapter to get your input.
 It’s free to signup so you can go ahead and join StoryOrigin!

 Here are examples of the type of feedback I’d appreciate:

-- The big battle felt anticlimactic for me because there wasn’t much tension beforehand.
+- The big battle felt anticlimactic for me.
+It was too easy.

 - Ricton is always angry at everything.
 It gets old by Chapter 6.